Importance sampling squared for Bayesian inference in latent variable models: Introduction

 \section{Introduction}

-In many statistical models the likelihood is intractable to compute, but the density of the observations can be computed conditionally on the parameters and a vector of latent variables.
-Then importance sampling (IS) and more generally sequential IS can be used to estimate the likelihood unbiasedly.
-For example, in a nonlinear and non-Gaussian state space model, the likelihood is intractable but the density of the observations conditional on the parameters and the states is available and the likelihood can be estimated unbiasedly using the particle filter \citep{Andrieu:2010}.
-Generalized linear mixed models \citep{Fitzmaurice:2011} provide a second example, with the likelihood estimated unbiasedly by IS.
-In this paper, we refer to $N$ as the number of particles used to estimate the likelihood, although $N$ can be better called the number of samples in some cases.
+A wide range of statistical models, such as nonlinear and non-Gaussian state space models and generalized linear mixed models, lead to analytically intractable likelihood functions.
+When the density of the observations conditional on the parameters and a vector of latent variables is available in closed form, we can use importance sampling (IS) and, more generally, sequential importance sampling to estimate the likelihood unbiasedly.
+Our article considers importance sampling for Bayesian inference when working with an estimated likelihood.
+We call this procedure importance sampling squared (IS$^2$).

+A key motivation for the IS$^2$ method is that it estimates the marginal likelihood (and the standard error of this estimator) accurately and efficiently in cases where only an estimate of the likelihood is available.
+The marginal likelihood is a fundamental tool for Bayesian model comparison \citep{Kass:1995}, but it is challenging to use the output of Markov Chain Monte Carlo (MCMC) methods to estimate it, especially for models with an intractable likelihoods \citep{Chib:2001,Perrakis:2014}.
+The IS$^2$ method obtains the marginal likelihood automatically when estimating expectations with respect to the posterior.
+Moreover, the method can be used as a tool for marginal likelihood estimation even if we estimate the posterior distribution by MCMC methods.
+In this case, it is typically straightforward to use the MCMC output to form a proposal density for the parameters to use in the IS$^2$ method to estimate the marginal likelihood.

-We consider IS for Bayesian inference when working with an estimated likelihood.
-Our first contribution is to show that IS is still valid for estimating expectations with respect to the exact posterior when the likelihood is estimated unbiasedly, and prove a law of large numbers and a central limit theorem for the IS estimators.
-We refer to this procedure as importance sampling squared (IS$^2$).
-An important question is how much asymptotic efficiency is lost when working with an estimated likelihood compared to the efficiency we would obtain when working with the likelihood.
-The main contribution of this article addresses this question by comparing the asymptotic variance obtained when the likelihood is estimated with that obtained when the likelihood is available.
-We show that the ratio of the former to the latter is an inflation factor that is greater than or equal to 1, and is equal to 1 if and only if the estimate of the likelihood is exact.
-The inflation factor increases exponentially with the variance of the log-likelihood estimate.
-This result allows us to understand how much relative accuracy is lost when working with an estimated likelihood.
+Our article shows that IS is still valid for estimating expectations with respect to the posterior when the likelihood is estimated unbiasedly, and prove a law of large numbers and a central limit theorem for these estimators.
+This analysis relates directly to the results in \cite{Fearnhead2008} and \cite{Fearnhead2010}, who considered random weight importance sampling in the context of particle filtering.
+Our results allow us to analyze how much asymptotic efficiency is lost when working with an estimated likelihood by comparing the asymptotic variance obtained under IS$^2$ to the standard case where the likelihood is known.
+We show that the ratio of the asymptotic variance of the IS$^2$ estimator to the asymptotic variance of the IS estimator, which we call the inflation factor, is greater than or equal to 1, and is equal to 1 if and only if the likelihood is known.
+The inflation factor increases exponentially with the variance of the estimator of the log-likelihood.